 Volcanica Kenya AA coffee is organically grown and is Rainforest Alliance certified, so if you’re committed to consuming natural, organic products only, you’re in good company here.
 It’s also Fair Trade certified, so you can purchase it in peace, knowing you’re not enjoying good coffee at the farmers’ expense.

-What could be better: They could introduce a pre-ground variety for those who like their coffee ground.
+What is not ideal about it?
+They could introduce a pre-ground variety for those who like their coffee ground.

 Get the Stone Street Coffee Ethiopian Yirgacheffe if you’re after a perfectly blending mix of floral flavors.
 All the beans come from a single origin, so they all have the same undertones and overtones.
 When blended together, they come together to release a sweet aroma and delicious, mellow flavor.
 The coffee beans have low acidity, so they do not leave an aftertaste.
 And although the manufacturer tags this as a light roast coffee, the taste is a lot stronger than your typical light roast.
 It certainly tastes more like a medium roast than a light roast, and for someone who is getting their coffee feet wet, so to speak, this can be confusing.
 All the same, this is a great tasting exotic coffee.
 To preserve its freshness and flavors, a one-way de-gassing valve is used during the packing process, and it’s packed in a 3-layer Natural Kraft foil bag.
 While the layered bag is designed to preserve flavor, it is not re-sealable, which goes against its intended goal.